squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

     Keep in mind the guidance given and let people advise you.
 It might be that there are easier solutions to the problem you perceive and want to address.
-    It might be that what you want to achieve can already be done by configuration.
+    It might be that what you want to achieve can already be done by configuration or [customization].

 [bug report]: reporting-a-bug.md
 [documentation issue]: reporting-a-docs-issue.md
 [change request]: requesting-a-change.md
+[customization]: ../customization.md

 ## Learning about pull requests

-Before you consider making a pull request, you should familiarize yourself with the documentation on GitHub.
-The following articles are of particular
+Pull requests are a concept layered on top of Git by services that provide Git hosting.
+Before you consider making a pull request, you should familiarize yourself with the documentation on GitHub, the service we are using.
+The following articles are of particular importance:
-importance:

 1. [Forking a repository]
 2. [Creating a pull request from a fork]